I spent some time with my three-year-old nephew last week with the objective of getting him out of the house and away from my sister-in-law.

 Yes, I got fancy and made this one myself.

-But an older child could potentially make their own name plate or name art with twigs on a piece of painted card board, foam board or wood, a burlap canvas, a matted frame or any other creative and kid-friendly material.
+But an older child could potentially make their own.
+And it doesn’t have to be on glass.
+Other canvas ideas include a piece of painted card board, foam board or wood, a burlap canvas, a matted frame or any other creative and kid-friendly material.

 I used a floating glass frame with the back removed, similar to the framed mossy shamrock because I really like that look, and I thought it would be a nice keepsake for my nephew.